resources

 6. the child’s attendance in the school will not be detrimental to the school or school district.

-2. If admission is sought under 1.3, 2.3, or 2.4, then the district may require the person with whom the child lives to be designated as the child’s custodian in a durable power of attorney, or the child’s guardian.
+2. If admission is sought under 1.3, 2.3, or 2.4, then the district may require the person with whom the child lives to be designated as the child’s custodian in a durable power of attorney, granting the custodian full authority to take any appropriate action, including authorization for educational or medical services, in the interests of the child.

 Open Enrollment

-1. Early enrollment period permit requests shall be considered on a first-come, first-served basis each year.
-Approved permit requests shall become effective the following school year.
+1. Open enrollment applications shall be considered on a first-come, first served basis each year.

-2. Acceptance or Rejection of an Open Enrollment Permit:
+2. Acceptance or Rejection of an Open Enrollment Applications:

-1. Criteria for the acceptance or rejection of an Open Enrollment permit includes the following:
+1. Criteria for the acceptance or rejection of an open enrollment application includes the following:

 1. In an elementary school, the capacity of a grade level;